 - The #1 one vision for all leaders in today’s world

-- The starling analogy and what we can learn from nature about leadership that can help us redefine our understanding of it
+- The starling analogy and what we can learn from nature about leadership that can help us redefine our understanding of it for a sustainable world

 - The collective vision of peace and prosperity and the United Nations Sustainable Development Goals